Dudley Boyz: Extreme Championship Wrestling (1996–1999)

 The Dudleys began a rivalry with Rob Van Dam and Sabu in the summer of 1998.
 At Wrestlepalooza, they lost to Van Dam and Sabu.
 Eventually, the Dudleys turned on Spike, who then became involved in the rivalry.
 At Heat Wave, however, Buh Buh and D-Von, along with Big Dick Dudley, lost to Tommy Dreamer, The Sandman and Spike in a six-man tag Street Fight, ending the feud.
 On October 24, 1998, the Dudleys defeated Rob Van Dam and Sabu to win their fourth ECW Tag Team Championship.
 At November to Remember, however, they lost the titles to Masato Tanaka and Balls Mahoney in Louisiana.
+Dudley Boyz regained the titles from Tanaka and Mahoney on the November 13 episode of Hardcore TV.
+They lost the titles to RVD and Sabu, a month later at the ECW/FMW Supershow II in Japan.

-With the departure of The Sandman the Dudley Boyz took advantage of Sabu's ban from competing in the US, and D-Von defeated Rob Van Dam in singles competition for their sixth ECW World Tag Team Title.
-With a brewing feud between the Dudleys and the Impact Players, (Justin Credible and Lance Storm) Buh Buh Ray and D-Von still had their hands full with the new team of Spike Dudley and Balls Mahoney.
+With the departure of The Sandman, the Dudley Boyz took advantage of Sabu's ban from competing in the US, and D-Von defeated Rob Van Dam in singles competition for their sixth World Tag Team Championship.
+With a brewing feud between the Dudleys and the Impact Players, (Justin Credible and Lance Storm), Buh Buh Ray and D-Von still had their hands full with the new team of Spike Dudley and Balls Mahoney.
 It was at Heat Wave in 1999 that Spike and Mahoney beat the Dudleys for the gold.
 The Dudleys, however, powerbombed both men through flaming tables—the first time such a thing had been seen on PPV.

 In late-1999, the Dudley Boyz signed with the World Wrestling Federation (WWF).
-They made their final appearance with ECW at the Last Show at the Madhouse on August 26, 1999, winning their seventh ECW World Tag Team Championship from Spike and Mahoney in an impromptu match and threatening to take the titles to the WWF, only to lose the titles to Tommy Dreamer and the returning Raven in another impromptu match later that night.
+They made their final appearance with ECW at the Last Show at the Madhouse on August 26, 1999, winning their eighth ECW World Tag Team Championship from Spike and Mahoney in an impromptu match and threatening to take the titles to the WWF, only to lose the titles to Tommy Dreamer and the returning Raven in another impromptu match later that night.